KrakenStorageModule/1380A/README.md

 # 1380A
 1380A Vex High Stakes (24-25)  Code

-Made By Johan Kornet, Using Robodash and LemLib
+Made By Johan Kornet, Utilizing Robodash and LemLib in PROS on VSCode

 Quick Rundown: